cnshsliu/smp.nvim/README.md

 ## Latest Update 📣:

+2023-04-19 updates:

+Use your markdown as a slide deck.
+We support [Remark](https://github.com/remarkjs) now.

+you can use `:Smp<cr>` to bring up command palette, then choose "remark slideshow" to preview your markdown as a slide deck.

-😀 2023-04-18 updates:
+2023-04-18 updates:

 1.  press Control-Enter on a wiki under cussor, will open it;
 2.  toggle auto preview on/off, see this command in command palette;
 3.  on MacOS, previewing MD will not lose focus of current Neovim window;

-😀 Show Tags, links, backlinks in preview browser tab.
+Show Tags, links, backlinks in preview browser tab.
 Can disable by setting

 ```
 show_navigation_panel = false,